On Sale - Sep 9, 2025

 ⎯ Julia Alvarez, bestselling author of In the Time of the Butterflies and The Cemetery of Untold Stories

-“Powerfully merging the personal and the universal, Traveling in Bardo brings to life stories of Ann Tashi Slater’s past, her Tibetan ancestors, and The Tibetan Book of the Dead, demonstrating what it means to live fully amid the impermanence and unpredictability of existence.”
+“Powerfully merging the personal and the universal, Traveling in Bardo brings to life stories of Ann Tashi Slater’s past, her Tibetan ancestors, and The Tibetan Book of the Dead, demonstrating what it means to live fully amidst the impermanence and unpredictability of existence.”

 ⎯ Sharon Salzberg, bestselling author of Lovingkindness and Real Life